Locating Climate & Weather Data and Information

 - Climate Indices (time series):A comprehensive list of time series of various atmospheric and ocean climate time series is available.
-Other sources include the Climate Prediction Center and NCAR's CGD Division.
+Other sources include NOAA's Climate Prediction Center and NCAR's CGD Division.
 Examples of what time series are available include teleconnection indices (e.g. the PNA), atmospheric time series (SOI, QBO), ocean time series (Nino 3.4) and other miscellaneous time series such as Atlantic hurricane numbers.

-- Snow: The Snow and Ice Data Center has many snow/ice related datasets and for the western US, the SNOTEL data.
+- Snow: The Snow and Ice Data Center has many snow/ice related datasets and for the western US, there is the SNOTEL data.

 - Water Resources: The USGS Water Resources Page has current and historic US water related data.

 - Humidity and Moisture: Some of the stations at NCEI have relative humidity data (daily, monthly).
-See their land data data access webpage available starting here for various stations, zip-codes, states, etc. They have also have monthly information for various cities in a table format.
+See their land data access webpage available starting here for various stations, zip-codes, states, etc. They have also have monthly information for various cities in a table format.

-- Severe storms (hail, tornadoes, lightning): The National Centers for Environmental Information has some severe weather data online in their storm database though currently it starts just in 2006.
+- Severe storms (hail, tornadoes, lightning): The National Centers for Environmental Information has some severe weather data online in their storm database starting from 1950.
 You can look through their severe weather data inventory (weather instrument data).
 Some libraries have the old monthly "Storm Data" publication which starts back in the 1800's.

 - Hurricanes: The National Hurricane Center has information on past and current storms.

-- Wind: This is harder to get.
-The National Centers for Environmental Information has wind data for some stations.
-In addition, they sometimes list severe wind events in their report on severe and unusual weather.
+- Wind: The National Centers for Environmental Information (NCEI) has wind data for some stations.
+In addition, they have a searchable severe weather event database which includes winds.
 The NRCS has wind roses available for select cities throughout the US that show typical wind directions and speed by month.
 Additional sources might be a local NWS office, local airports and local newspapers.

 - Crop Information:.
 Check the weekly weather and crop bulletin (includes last/first freeze dates).